gitlabhq/gitlab-runner/docs/fleet_scaling/index.md

 - Create a list of the teams that you plan to onboard to GitLab.
 - Catalog the programming languages, web frameworks, and libraries in use at your organization.
-For example, GoLang, C++, PHP, Java, Python, JavaScript, React, Node.js.
+For example, Go, C++, PHP, Java, Python, JavaScript, React, Node.js.
 - Estimate the number of CI/CD jobs each team may execute per hour, per day.
 - Validate if any team has build environment requirements that cannot be addressed by using containers.